Arles: Main sights

 The town also has a museum of ancient history, the Musée de l'Arles et de la Provence antiques, with one of the best collections of Roman sarcophagi to be found anywhere outside Rome itself.
 Other museums include the Musée Réattu and the Museon Arlaten.

 The courtyard of the Old Arles hospital, now named "Espace Van Gogh," is a center for Vincent van Gogh's works, several of which are masterpieces.
 The garden, framed on all four sides by buildings of the complex, is approached through arcades on the first floor.
 A circulation gallery is located on the first and second floors.

+The LUMA Tower is a 56-meter tall construction, the center of the LUMA Arles arts center.